django/deps/draft/0010-new-governance.rst

 * A person MUST NOT simultaneously serve as a Merger and as a member of the Technical Board.
 If a Merger is elected to the Technical Board, they SHALL cease to be a Merger immediately upon taking up membership in the Technical Board.
+A person MAY simultaneously serve as a Releaser and as a member of the Technical Board.

 * A person who is ineligible to participate in Django community spaces due to action of the Code of Conduct committee of the DSF MUST NOT